 Doctors measure the levels of sodium, potassium, and aldosterone in the blood.

-Sometimes, a tumor is removed, or people take drugs that block the action of aldosterone.
+Sometimes, a tumor is removed, or people take medications that block the action of aldosterone.

 Aldosterone, a hormone produced and secreted by the adrenal glands, signals the kidneys to retain more sodium and excrete more potassium.
-Aldosterone production is regulated partly by the hormone corticotropin (secreted by the pituitary gland Overview of the Pituitary Gland The pituitary is a pea-sized gland that is housed within a bony structure (sella turcica) at the base of the brain.
-The sella turcica protects the pituitary but allows very little room for expansion... read more ) but mainly through the renin-angiotensin-aldosterone system (see figure Regulating Blood Pressure Regulating Blood Pressure: The Renin-Angiotensin-Aldosterone System ).
+Aldosterone production is regulated partly by the hormone adrenocorticotropic hormone (ACTH, also known as corticotropin), which is secreted by the pituitary gland Overview of the Pituitary Gland The pituitary is a pea-sized gland that is housed within a bony structure (sella turcica) at the base of the brain.
+The sella turcica protects the pituitary but allows very little room for expansion... read more , but mainly through the renin-angiotensin-aldosterone system (see figure ).
 Renin, an enzyme produced in the kidneys, controls the activation of the hormone angiotensin, which stimulates the adrenal glands to produce aldosterone.

-Hyperaldosteronism can be caused by a tumor (usually a noncancerous adenoma) in the adrenal gland (a condition called Conn syndrome or primary hyperaldosteronism), although sometimes both glands are involved and are overactive.
-Sometimes hyperaldosteronism is a response to something else (a condition called secondary hyperaldosteronism), for example, certain diseases, such as narrowing of one of the arteries to the kidneys.
+Hyperaldosteronism can be caused by a tumor (usually a noncancerous one, called an adenoma) in an adrenal gland (a condition called Conn syndrome or primary hyperaldosteronism), although sometimes both glands are involved and are overactive.
+Sometimes hyperaldosteronism is a response to something else (a condition called secondary hyperaldosteronism), for example, certain disorders, such as narrowing of one of the arteries to the kidneys.

 Eating large amounts of real licorice can cause all the symptoms of hyperaldosteronism.
-Real licorice contains a chemical that can act as though there is too much aldosterone.
-However, most candy sold as "licorice" contains little or no real licorice.
+Real licorice Licorice Natural licorice, which has a very sweet taste, is extracted from the root of a shrub and used medicinally as a capsule, tablet, liquid extract, or topical gel.
+Most licorice candy made in the... read more contains a chemical (called glycyrrhizin) that can act as though there is too much aldosterone.
+However, many candies sold as "licorice" are artificially flavored and contain little or no real licorice.

 Symptoms of Hyperaldosteronism